omonroy20/Supermarket-Dashboard/README.md

 # Supermarket-Dashboard
 I decided to showcase a different skill this time around: my ability to create dashboards on Excel.
 So here I have a dataset with 3 different branches of supermarkets from what I believe is Myanmar based on the city names.
 The dataset contains information such as sales, customer type, gross income, and more.
 I decided it would be the best data set to showcase my ability to create a dashboard in Excel with the ample amount of information I could use.
 Source:  https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales
+P.S>: You might have to download the file in order to see the work as I think GitHub doesn't display the work, at least not without problems.